 Become a patient

-The Feeding, Swallowing and Nutrition Program at Children's Wisconsin takes a truly individualized approach to treat every child.
+The Feeding, Swallowing, and Nutrition Program at Children's Wisconsin takes a truly individualized approach to treat every child.

 Find more details on what to expect in your first appointment with our Feeding team, so you and your child are ready for your appointment by reviewing this inforgraphic.

-While treatment plans vary, our team of specialists has developed a typical treatment path that will guide your child’s care in our clinic.
+While treatment plans vary, our team of specialists has developed a typical treatment path that will guide your child's care in our clinic.
 Learn more about what to expect from your first Feeding team appointment and the types of treatment paths below.

 Recent research efforts

 Below is further explanation of the infographic above.
 Read the step by step on what to expect in your first appointment with our Feeding team, so you and your child are ready for your appointment.

 |We will have your child's medical records sent to us, and your family will fill out informational forms prior to the first appointment.
 We like to hit the ground running when it comes to getting your child healthy, and that means gathering as much information as early in the process as possible.|